rusith/game-of-threes/README.md

 click the `Join` button.
 - If the game mode is automatic/vs computer, the player will join the game automatically.
 - The player will have to wait for the other player to join the game.
-- The player can shared the link to another player or open another browser.
+- The player can share the link to another player or open another browser.
 - Once two players have joined the game, the game will start.
 - The first player will generate a random number.
 - Once the game started, the other player can select an addition in the case of manual mode or the app will select a number autmatically.